Earth Day Bird Walk at Danehy Park Cambridge

 ACCESSIBILITY

 This walk is also designed to make it easy for people to join us for portions of the walk.
 While some of us will bird for a full two hours or even more, you should feel free to jump in or out at any section.
-Just sign up in advanced so we can send you a detailed plan a few nights before.
+Just sign up in advance so we can send you a detailed plan a few nights before.

 TRAILS